kunalj101/python_intro_hackathon/chapter6.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package

 msg1 = "Awesome!
-You can proceed to model building now!" msg2 = "Check the link provided and download the file from there."
+You can check out additional reference!" msg2 = "Check the link provided and download the file from there."

 # Use test_mc() to grade multiple choice exercises.